microsoft/codespace-features/src/external-repository/NOTES.md

 }
 ```

-This would clone the repository to `/workspaces/ado-repos` during the Prebuild process
+This would clone the repository to `/workspaces/ado-repos` during the Prebuild s
 using the PAT stored in a Codespaces secret.
 At runtime, when a user opens the Codespace
 the `workspaceFolder` feature would open VS Code to this folder automatically and it
 would be configured to prompt the user to login to Azure DevOps when they open the Codespace.